pyca/cryptography/docs/hazmat/backends/interfaces.rst

     A backend with methods for using CMAC

-    .. method:: cmac_supported()
+    .. method:: cmac_algorithm_supported(algorithm)

+        :param algorithm: An instance of a
+            :class:`~cryptography.hazmat.primitives.interfaces.BlockCipherAlgorithm`
+            provider.
-        :return: True if CMAC is supported by the backend.
-False if otherwise.
+        :return: Returns True if the block cipher is supported for CMAC by this backend

     .. method:: create_cmac_ctx(algorithm)